 Students who complete a Ph.D. program may be eligible for an additional 18 months of Academic Training authorization for post-doctoral training opportunities after completion of degree (for a total maximum of Academic Training based on the Ph.D. degree equal to 36 months).

 Below are some common questions that students ask about J-1 Academic Training, followed by general answers to those questions.
-On the reverse side is an explanation of how to apply for Academic Training.
-If you are a J-1 MIT student and would like information about Academic Training, please come to the MIT International Students Office and make an appointment to speak with an International Student Advisor.
+Following the FAQ is an explanation of how to apply for Academic Training.
+If you are a J-1 MIT student and would like further information about Academic Training, please come to the MIT International Students Office and make an appointment to speak with an International Student Advisor.